jimmy-lyons/CV/README.md

 ## Key Skills

 #### Prolific Learner
-I've always relished an opportunity to learn something new.
-In my previous profession as a Structural Engineer I was constantly required to learn new analysis techniques, technologies and methodologies for a range of ever-changing materials.
-It's not possible to learn everything you'll ever need to know in Engineering, so at various stages in each project you encounter something you do not understand.
-In such situations I've always been able to do the necessary research to efficiently and thoroughly learn what is needed to complete the task at hand.
-Having moved from structures to software, I am pleased to see that both disciplines require constant learning.
+It's not possible to learn everything you'll ever need to know in Engineering, so at various stages in each project you will encounter something that you do not understand.
+In such situations I've always been able to efficiently and thoroughly learn what is needed to complete the task at hand.
+A summary of the materials that I have learnt in my four months at Makers can be found in my [tech skills](#tech-skills).<br>
+A good recent example of my ability to learn was during [BrainsOnBrioche](https://github.com/jimmy-lyons/brains-on-brioche), where I had to learn how React and Redux worked, without ever having used them before.
+After researching them both, I was able to [diagram](https://github.com/jimmy-lyons/brains-on-brioche/blob/main/client/public/sequence-diagram.png) how they worked and explain it to the rest of my team.<br>
 My learning progression at Makers is documented through my Github repositories.
 They show how my ability to write and structure code has progressed week on week.
 Below are some choice projects in chronological order.
   - [hello-world - Feb 1st - Precourse](https://github.com/jimmy-lyons/hello-world.git)
   - [mastery-quizzes - April 5th - Precourse](https://github.com/jimmy-lyons/mastery-quizzes.git)